 Petroglyph cluster at Cape Alitak with faces and geometric designs. hoto by Sven Haakanson Jr.

 Another kind of petroglyph shows human faces, animals, and geometric designs.
 Dancing people, groups of faces, whales, birds, and spirals are among the designs.
 These images are much larger than the small pecked holes and delicate lines, and they are often in visible places.
-Some may have been part of hunting rituals, created to insure success at whaling.
+Some may have been part of hunting rituals, created to ensure success at whaling.
 Others may have been territorial markers, designed to show that an harvesting area was used by a particular family or community.

 Stories from Cape Alitak